 Viasat recently announced that satellite industry veteran Dave Ryan has been selected to lead the company’s new Space Systems segment.
-Ryan, 64, has been with Viasat since 2016 and brings many years of experience to the new position.
+Ryan, 64, has been with Viasat since 2016 and brings many years of experience to the new position as president of Viasat’s Space Systems division.
 We took a few minutes to catch up with Dave to hear what he has to say about the new segment and his role leading it.

 How did you come to join Viasat?